DarkGhostHunter/Laraguard/README.md

     php artisan migrate

-This will create a table to handle the Two Factor Authentication information for each model you set.
+This will create a table to handle the Two Factor Authentication information for each model you want to attach to 2FA.

 > If you need to modify the migration from this package, you can publish it to override whatever you need.
 >